Skip to content

 Frequently Asked Questions

-Find answers to common questions about installing, using, and troubleshooting the Text To Table Converter Add-On for Google Docs™, Google Slides™, and Google Sheets™.
+Find answers to common questions about installing, using, and troubleshooting the Text To Table Converter Add-On across Google Workspace™ hosts.

 I installed the Add-On, but I can’t find it in the “Extensions” menu.